STNM Board of Directors (2026-2027)

 REGINA RESS- SANTA FE

-Regina has been a professional teller for 36 years, telling stories in venues from schools, zoos and playgrounds to international storytelling festivals, wildly careening Mexican buses and Zoom boxes.
-She’s taught Storytelling in the Classroom and Beyond for 21 years at NYU.
-Regina will continue to co-produce STNM’s monthly online Santa Fe Storycrafters, which recently celebrated its 63rd consecutive monthly gathering - attracting an ever increasing number of storytelling enthusiasts from New Mexico and beyond."
+Regina Ress has been a professional teller for 36 years, performing in such diverse venues as schools (K-12), zoos (on stage with a python and an anaconda!), major museums, and maximum security prisons, to international storytelling festivals on 4 continents, the Easter Egg Roll at the White House, and even on wildly careening Mexican buses.
+She’s taught Storytelling in the Classroom and Beyond for 22 years at NYU.
+Regina will continue to co-produce STNM’s monthly online Santa Fe Storycrafters, which recently celebrated its 63rd consecutive monthly gathering- attracting an ever increasing number of storytelling enthusiasts from New Mexico and beyond.
+Regina believes that "storytelling connects us to each other and to the deepest parts of ourselves."
+We’re thrilled to have Regina continue on the STNM Board.

 FLO TRUJILLO-FARMINGTON

-Flo Trujillo as At-Large Board Member (Farmington) Flo is a retired Youth Services Coordinator at the Farmington Library for 30 years.
+Flo recently retired after a 30-year-career as Youth Services Coordinator at the Farmington Library.
 She is renowned as the Four Corners Storytelling Festival organizer and youth storyteller mentor.
 Currently, Library Outreach Advisor for the STAR Net STEAM Equity Project, an initiative of the Space Science Institute, American Library Association.
 President of REFORMA New Mexico and the Northwest New Mexico Arts Council.
 Board member at the National Hispanic Cultural Center, Creative New Mexico, New Mexico Out of School Time Network, as NM Afterschool Ambassador, emeritus.
-Mentored youth storytellers to travel state-wide (some bilingual) and presented at Growers Markets, Afterschool Dia Family Celebrations and at the National Hispanic Cultural Center.
-Recipient of the NM Reading Association Literacy Award and the Annie E. Casey Literacy Award.
-Published Navajo/English Poetry book with the arts council, art and poetry by Navajo Prep students.
-Bilingual Fingerplay book in Spanish/English and Navajo/English language for early childhood.
+Flo mentored youth storytellers to travel state-wide (some bilingual) and presented at Growers Markets, Afterschool Día de los Niños Family Celebrations and at the National Hispanic Cultural Center.
+Recipient of the NM Reading Association Literacy Award and the Annie E. Casey Literacy Award, she published a Navajo/English Poetry book with the arts council; an art and poetry book by Navajo Prep students; a bilingual Fingerplay book in Spanish/English and Navajo/English language for early childhood.
 A member of STNM since its inception, and a former Board President, Flo hopes to support STNM programming and excellence, especially any youth storytelling initiatives, community-based storytelling events statewide, including those directed at Spanish-speaking audiences.
-She may draw upon STNM to provide storytellers for events in Farmington.
+She may draw upon STNM to provide storytellers for events in Farmington."